Alb4tr02/simple_shell/README.md

 ## Usage

-you need to compile all the c files:
+You need to compile all the c files:

 ```bash
 gcc *c -o hsh